MLB rumors: Latest news, buzz, injuries

 Injuries

+• Los Angeles Angels transferred pitcher Tyler Skaggs from the 10-day disabled list to the 60-day disabled list with rght oblique muscle strain.

-• Minnesota Twins placed pitcher Justin Haley on the 10-day disabled list with right shoulder soreness.
+• Los Angeles Angels placed outfielder Mike Trout on the 10-day disabled list with torn ligament in left thumb.
+Trout is expected to miss a few weeks with injury.

-• St. Louis Cardinals placed 2B Kolten Wong on the 10-day disabled list with left elbow strain.
+• Los Angeles Dodgers placed pitcher Alex Wood on the 10-day disabled list with left SC joint inflammation.
 Move is retroactive to May 27.

-• Texas Rangers placed pitcher Dario Alvarez on the 10-day disabled list with left elbow strain.
-Move is retroactive to May 26.
+• Kansas City Royals placed pitcher Danny Duffy on the 10-day disabled list with an oblique strain.
+Duffy is expected to miss the next six to eight weeks.

-• Mets pitcher Steven Matz could return to the team in early June.
-Matz has been out with left elbow inflammation.
+• Boston Red Sox second baseman Dustin Pedroia was diagnosed with a sprained left wrist after leaving Monday's game.